gnuhc/bobo/README.md

 # Bobo

-Personal Assistant that brightnes your day with morning advice.
+Personal Assistant that brightens your day with morning advice.

 - Weather
 - Fashion